bytespider/Meross/bin/src/README.md

 `npm install` to install dependencies

 #Info
-`meross info <interface>` gets information from the device you are conencted to in setup mode
+`meross info --gateway <ip>` gets information from the device you are conencted to in setup mode

 #Setup
-`meross setup <interface> [options]` setup device you are conencted to in setup mode
+`meross setup --gateway <ip> [options]` setup device you are conencted to in setup mode